bharath19175/test/full_stack_example/README.md

-# Full Stack Example

-This example complements the blog post ["A full stack in one command"](https://www.elastic.co/blog/a-full-stack-in-one-command), providing the docker compose files responsible for deploying an example architecture of the Elastic Stack.
-This architecture utilises Beat modules for data sources, populating a wide range of dashboards to provide a simple experience for new users to the Elastic Stack.

 ## Pre-requisites and Supported Versions

 1. Docker-Compose >= 1.13.0
-1. Docker for Windows (Linux mode) Windows 10, 2012.
-Docker version >= v17.06.0
 1. Docker for OSX.
 Docker version >= v17.06.0.
-1. Docker Toolbox for Windows.
-Docker version >=v17.06.0
 1. Docker for Linux.
 Docker version >=v17.06.0

 1. Ensuring the following ports are free on the host, as they are mounted by the containers: